Category: Permanent Establishments

 Luxembourg vs “A” SARL, September 2023, Administrative Tribunal, Case No 43535 (ECLI:LU:TADM:2023:46470)

 In 2013 “A” SARL requested a tax ruling confirming that its US branch had sufficient substance to qualify as a permanent establishment.
 The tax authorities issued the ruling conferming this to be the case, but only premised on the information provided by “A” SARL.
 The ruling would not be valid if the facts or circumstances described therein were incomplete or inaccurate.
 In 2016, “A” SARL filed an amended tax return for 2013 in which it had effectively allocated a dividend in kind to the US branch.
 Despite of the above mentioned tax ruling, the tax authorities disallowed the amendments to the tax return, finding that the US branch did not have sufficient substance to qualify as a permanent establishment.
 Not satisfied with the decision “A” SARL filed an appeal with the Administrative Court.
-Judgement of the Administrative Tribunal The Court decided in favour of the ...
+Judgment of the Administrative Tribunal The Court decided in favour of the ...
 Continue to full case

 Spain vs Compañía Española de Petróleos, S.A., July 2023, Tribunal Supremo, Case No STS 3507/2023 - ECLI:ES:TS:2023:3507